 Depending on the type of hotels, tax is levied.

-Hotels with tariff Rs.7500 and above taxed the maximum of 28%
+Hotels with tariff of Rs.7500 and above are taxed the maximum of 28%

-Hotels with minimum tariff that Rs.1000 and below are under tax exempted category.
+Hotels with minimum tariff of Rs.1000 and below are under tax exempted category.

 Here the main sufferers are the high profile people.
-Luxury always cost high in terms of GST.
+Luxury always costs high in terms of GST.

 Comparison on Automobile Sector